3 ways to be confident

 What do you think being confident entails?
 You may have some idea that confidence only stems from prior success – that you can only know how to be confident in yourself after you’ve become wildly successful.
 This sort of core belief severely limits you.
 Instead of assuming that confidence is for others, think about what confidence means to you.

-Being confident doesn’t mean you never fail.
+Being more confident doesn’t mean you never fail.
 In fact, there are plenty of ways to be confident even in the process of failing.
 Being confident means that if you do fail, you can pick yourself back up and try again instead of throwing in the towel.
-True confidence embodies a willingness to go on even when faced with adversity.
+True confidence embodies a willingness to go on even when faced with adversity and always focusing on what you’re grateful for.
 Whatever happens, you can face it and come out on top.
-That’s how to be confident.
+When you have this mindset, each setback leads to growth and that helps you continually increase your confidence.

-If you begin believing that you have the capacity to be confident and accomplish your goals, you’ll drastically change your state.
+If you believe that you know how to be more confident and accomplish your goals, you’ll drastically change your state.
 How do you create that level of belief?
 By accepting that your potential is unlimited.
 Are your actions reflecting your unlimited potential right now?
 Probably not, and that’s all right.
 You know exactly where you need to begin.
-Once you start taking actionable steps toward your goal – being confident – your beliefs will gradually start to solidify.
+Once you start taking actionable steps toward your goal of being confident, your beliefs will gradually start to solidify.

 Additional confidence tips